What is Data Integration?

 Example Collecting log files from multiple servers and storing them in a data lake.
 Extracting, transforming, and loading customer data from various CRM systems into the central customer database for analytics.

-While application integration focuses on enabling software applications to work together by sharing data, data integration focuses on consolidating and harmonizing data from disparate sources to provide a holistic view of data for analysis and decision-making.
-Once again, we have a table below to summarize application integration vs data integration:
+While application integration focuses on enabling software applications to work together by sharing data, the latter focuses on consolidating and harmonizing data from disparate sources for analysis and decision-making.
+Once again, we have a table below to summarize the differences between the two:

 Application Integration Data Integration